Midsouth Association of Independent Schools: Classification

 The MAIS, until 2019, divided its schools into five classifications, in which Academy AAAA represented the largest of the private schools, while the 8-man league represented the smallest schools.
-In 2019, after several smaller schools dropped down to 8-man football, the MAIS moved to six classifications, like that of its public school counterpart, the Mississippi High School Activities Association.
-Class 6A would consist of a single district of the six largest private schools in the MAIS: Jackson Prep, Jackson Academy, Madison-Ridgeland Academy, Parklane Academy, Hartfield Academy, and Presbyterian Christian School.
-The other 50 schools that support 11-man football were then divided as thus: the top third would be Class 5A, the middle third as Class 4A, and the remaining 11-man football schools would be Class 3A.
-The 8-man schools, 28 in number, were then divided into Class 2A (the top half of the 8-man schools) and Class 1A (the bottom half of the 8-man schools).
+In 2019, after several smaller schools dropped down to 8-man football, the MAIS moved to six classifications.

+For the sport of football, as of the 2023-25 reclassification period, Class 6A would consist of a single district of the six largest private schools in the MAIS: Jackson Prep, Jackson Academy, Madison-Ridgeland Academy, St. Joseph Catholic School (Madison, Mississippi), Hartfield Academy, and Presbyterian Christian School.
+The other 46 schools that support 11-man football were then divided as thus: the top third would be Class 5A, the middle third as Class 4A, and the remaining 11-man football schools would be Class 3A.
+The 8-man schools, 31 in number, were then divided into Class 2A (the top half of the 8-man schools) and Class 1A (the bottom half of the 8-man schools).
+The championship site for the 1A thru 5A football title games is usually at Jackson Academy.
+The 6A championship game is usually held at Mississippi College.

+In most non-football playing sports, the MAIS is organized into five classifications.
+Class 6A, like football, is represented by the six largest schools in the organization.
+Classes 5A, 4A, 3A, and 2A (the smallest classification for non-football sports in the MAIS) would get 24 schools apiece.
+For sports such as soccer and volleyball in which not as many schools support the sport, they are divided into divisions instead.